-In Freemasonry, an apron is an emblem of innocence and the badge of honor.
+In Freemasonry, an apron is an emblem of innocence and the badge of honour.

 When the Fraternity was first established in the 1700s in England, its founders were looking for actual traditions and rituals that can associate them with the stonemasons.

-One of the best association was the apron.
+One of the best associations was the apron.
 Stonemasons used them to not carry tools but also protect themselves from rough stones.